dezh-tech/ddsr/README.md

 6. [Chapar](./chapar/): A relay that only accepts chat app messages.
     - **Limited Kinds**: Only accepts kinds related and accepted in NIP-59.
     - **Limited queries**: You need to authenticate before reading any events, and you can only read events related to you.

+6. [Proxium](./proxium/): A relay that proxies your event and filters to other relays you selected.
+    - **Proxies Filters**: Fetch your query from multiple relays.
+    - **Proxies Events**: Sends your events to other relays.

 > [!NOTE]
 > You can open your target relay and find full documentation there.